TBNV999/Animenfo-Schedule/README.md

  - Currently on schedule
  - The next block of schedule (You can also see how long it takes to get the Next block)
  - The playing song
- - Coming up songs (Information of  the latest 5 songs they will be played)
+ - Coming up songs (Information of  the 5 songs to be played from now)

  If you want to know what kind of information can you fetch in detail, You should check output-example.txt in this repository.